slevithan/oniguruma-to-es/README.md

 *Default: `'ES2024'`.*

-Sets the JavaScript language version for generated patterns and flags.
+Sets the JavaScript language version for the generated pattern and flags.
 Later targets allow faster processing, simpler generated source, and support for additional features.

 <details>
   <summary>More details</summary>